aegon1994/Diabetic-Retinopathy-classifier/README.md

 This project was developed in Pytorch, so I didn't need to built labels of datas.
 In Pytorch, ImageFolder would produce labels according to the order of Sub-folders in the folder which is the location of your datas when it loaded the dataset.

-Luckily, our type names of dataset is the numbers which order is from 0 to 2 and our datas is not too many, it means I could classify training datas manually
+Luckily, our type names of dataset is the numbers which order is from 0 to 2 and our datas is not too many, it means I could classify training datas manually and produce labels by ImageFolder.
+### model
+I implemented this project by efficienNet, I will introduce this model below.

+### Computer hardware
+My CPU is intel-i7-11th, GPU is NVIDIA GeForce RTX 3060, Size of memory is 40GB.

+## model